jplf/radiok/README.md

 a bunch of small shell scripts.
 These scripts themselves are run thru a web server.
 A client can send http requests to the web frontend server to trigger the scripts.
+As of January 2023 the program can be either *mplayer* or *mpg123* depending on the content of the RADIOK_PLAYER environment variable.
+This last one is much simpler to configure.

 A dedicated program is used to implement the voice control.
 Each time it understands something said by a user it sends a http request containing